therealcyberlord/dcgan-abstract-art/README.md

 ***
 the arg values will be in type integer and num_images must be in the range (0, 120], only the argument num_images is required.

-checkpoint_num: default: 150, you can also use your own trained checkpoints
+checkpoint_num: default: 150, you can also use your own trained checkpoints, see the ipynb notebook to continue training.

 Run ```pip Main.py -h``` for more information